 Its at this point that you might ask why we were bothering.
 Void isn’t nearly as popular as some of the other distros out there, and we were pouring in increasingly large amounts of work to fix it, so why do this?

 For many of the maintainers, we considered this to be the right thing to do.
-As far as we were concerned, there were end users who had installed Void on computers with the expectation that it would work and function as advertised, and that it would continue to do so.
+As far as we were concerned, there were end users who had installed Void on computers with the expectation that it would work and function as advertised, and that it would continue to do so for the foreseeable future.

-We procured the resources to, and maintain the capability to fork if necessary, brand and completely shut off Void.
+One solution which was available was to fork the project.
+We made plans for this, obtained appropriate resources, and maintain this capability today.
 Since the software is Open Source and freely licensed, a name change would be about the worst that would happen, but the ideals of Void would live on and systems could be transparently migrated to a new name and new repositories.
 Fortunately it hasn’t come to this yet.

 Given that we’d chosen to maintain the distribution as well as we were able, and to maintain the quality of service that our users had come to expect, some difficult choices had to be made.
 Most of these revolved around infrastructure and project “ownership” but some changes to the way Void operates as a project also came about.